Battle of Erigon Valley: Reign of Philip II

 In 359 BC, Macedonia could come back to the field of battle against the Illyrians, after it had overcome the internal state of political chaos and removed the risk of attack from other opponents.
 When Philip II assumed the Macedonian throne, substantial areas of upper Macedonia remained in control of Bardylis.
 In order to concentrate on the internal struggle necessary to secure his crown, Philip reaffirmed the treaty the Illyrians had imposed on Macedonia by force of arms and sealed the alliance by his marriage of Audata, probably a niece or daughter of Bardylis.
 This action undoubtedly deterred a full-scale Illyrian invasion of Macedonia at a time when the country was most vulnerable.

 By the spring of 358 BC, Philip had at last secured his throne and was now able to address the occupation of northwestern Macedonia by Bardylis.
 When word of the mobilisation of the Macedonian army came to Bardylis' attention, he proposed to Philip that they sign a treaty to maintain the status quo, provided that both parties maintain the cities that were already in their possession at the time.
 This was, of course, unacceptable to Philip because he was not prepared to accept any terms other than a full Illyrian withdrawal from northwestern Macedonia.
 Bardylis, however, was not inclined to give up his winnings without a fight.
 Philip mobilised every able-bodied soldier in Macedonia for the battle.
-Bardyllis, as before, was not likely to take any prisoners, so any Macedonian defeat would result in crippling casualties.
+Bardylis, as before, was not likely to take any prisoners, so any Macedonian defeat would result in crippling casualties.